johannesWen/Compact-Power-Card/README.md

 ## Managing the size of the card

 This card is designed for the new [Home Assistant Sections UI](https://www.home-assistant.io/dashboards/sections/), introduced in 2024.
 This allows you to scale the card horizontally or vertically as you see fit.
-The card will dynamically resize to fit the rows and columns you setup in the card UI:
+The card will dynamically resize to fit the rows and columns you setup in the card UI.

+**Note:** Caps are in place for the default size of the card (12 columns, 3 rows): 2 Grid, 2 Battery, 4 PV labels, 8 Devices.

 <img width="1000" height="741" alt="Screenshot 2025-12-18 at 10 41 00" src="https://github.com/user-attachments/assets/e0a1a5e2-8567-4c69-ad4e-c4cb7b0ec984" />

 # Compact Power Card Settings (Quick Reference)

-**Note:** All of these settings are available in the configuration UI, details here for reference.
+**Note:** All of these settings are available in the configuration UI (unless mentioned otherwise), details here for reference.

 ## Card-level